VishnuSivadas1994/BullsAndCowsGame/README.md

 # BullsAndCowsGame
-A simple word guessing game built using c++.
+A simple word guessing game built using C++.